Ch94Ca/infnet-javaSpringProject/README.md

 ![Security](https://img.shields.io/badge/Security-JWT-purple)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-A backend application built with Spring Boot for managing expenses.
-It features a secure REST API with JWT-based authentication and role-based access control (USER and ADMIN).
+A backend application built with Spring Boot for managing expenses, architected using Hexagonal Architecture (Ports & Adapters) to ensure clean separation between business logic and external dependencies.
+It features a secure REST API with JWT-based authentication, role-based access control (USER and ADMIN), and a modular design that enhances maintainability, testability, and flexibility.

 ## ✨ Core Features

 * Secure Authentication: Stateless authentication flow using Spring Security and JSON Web Tokens (JWT).
 * Role-Based Authorization: Clear distinction between USER and ADMIN roles, with endpoints protected using method-level security.